cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/anxiety-depression.md

 > In today’s podcast, David and Rhonda interview Dr. Lorraine Wong, a board-certified clinical psychologist, and her patient, “Anna,” who sought treatment recently for depression, anxiety, and self-image / self-esteem issues.
 But first, David and Rhonda answer a question submitted by Estafonia, a “public image consultant,” who asks about the treatment of a woman who sees herself as “fat.”

-> Lorraine, Rhonda, David and Anna quickly diagnose the most likely cause of Estefania’s stuckness—she is trying to “help” her patient without first melting away her patient’s resistance.
-This is the cause of practically all therapeutic failure, and you’re not really doing TEAM-CBT if you don’t know how to eliminate the patient’s resistance.
+> Lorraine, Rhonda, David and Anna quickly diagnose the most likely cause of Estefania’s stuckness—she is trying to “help” her patient without first melting away her patient’s resistance

 > Anna and Lorraine explain why the T = Testing and E = Empathy of TEAM were so critical to the success of the therapy.
 Anna says that Lorraine was, in fact, the first therapist “who **really** got me, and **really** understood me!”